warunatrivet/uwazi_test/Working-with-video-and-audio.md

 - Show in cards: media will be displayed in cards.
 - Style, being either "Fit" will show the entire media inside the container or "Fill" will attempt to fill the container, using it's entire width.
 In cards, cropping is likely to occur.

+### Uploading you own media files

+If you don't want to use an external service (ie. YouTube), you can upload and display the files in Uwazi directly.
+To do so, add your file as an attachment to an entity, copy the URL provided by Uwazi after the upload its completed and use it in a media or markdown field.

 ## Embedding media into rich text fields

 In order to embed a media file, add a rich text field to a document or entity and use the following syntax: